JentleJoe/old-alx-low_level_programming/0x02-functions_nested_loops/README.md

 8. Program that prints every minute of the day of Jack Bauer, starting at 00:00

 9. Program tha prints the 9 times table, starting with 0

+10. Program that adds two numbers and returns the result